EnverX-Inc/enverx-be-developer-assignment/README.md

 - Method :- DELETE
 - `{your host address:port_number}/posts/{id}` (eg. http://localhost:3000/posts/123)

-Note :- Blog title should be Unique and cannot be updated once used.
+Note :- Blog title should be Unique and can be updated only with Unique name only.